Elhebert/laravel-sri/README.md

 >
 ```

+## Remote resources

-This package also work for remote resources.
+This package also works for remote resources.
 Be careful that resources like Google Fonts [won't work](https://github.com/google/fonts/issues/473).

 ```html
 <script